codeandwork/courses/courses/java/linearDataStructures.md

 ## Arrays
-* A group of objects of the same type
+* A sequential group of objects of the same type
 * Predefined (static) size
 * Can access/modify any element of the array
 * Array examples: <br>